-HoloViews can be installed on any platform where NumPy and Python 2.7 or 3 are available.
+HoloViews can be installed on any platform where NumPy and Python 3 are available.

 That said, HoloViews is designed to work closely with many other libraries, which can make installation and configuration more complicated.
 This user guide page describes some of these less-common or not-required options that may be helpful for some users.

 HoloViews can also be installed using one of these

 pip install holoviews pip install 'holoviews[recommended]' pip install 'holoviews[extras]' pip install 'holoviews[all]'

 The first option installs just the bare library and the NumPy and Param libraries, which is all you need on your system to generate and work with HoloViews objects without visualizing them.
 The other options install additional libraries that are often useful, with the

 recommended option being similar to the

 conda install command above.

 Between releases, development snapshots are made available as conda packages: